thallesyam/thallesyam/README.md

 Hello, how are you?
 I'm Thalles, I'm a student of information systems and I currently live in São Paulo.
 I currently work with frontend and I'm passionate about building innovative and useful solutions for users and an enthusiast of the principles of software architecture and design.
-Currently my focus of study is related to topics like Clean Archtecture, TDD, DDD... 🏴‍☠️
+Currently my focus of study is related to topics like Clean Architecture, TDD, DDD... 🏴‍☠️

 ## More about me